comp426-2022-spring/a99-sirius/README.md

 ### To run the application locally:

-1. Open your terminal and run the following command to install server *dependencies*:
+1. Open your terminal and run the following command to install [server dependencies](./docs/dependencies/serverDependency.md):

      `npm install --`

-2. Access the client directory and install all *dependencies*:
+2. Access the client directory and install all [client dependencies](./docs/dependencies/clientDependency.md):

-     `cd/client
+     `cd client

      `npm install --`